Azealia Banks: Artistry

-Banks has said she admires American recording artists Beyoncé and Aaliyah, stating the former "[is] the queen of everything.
+Banks has said she admires American recording artists Beyoncé and Aaliyah, calling the former "the queen of everything.
 She's the most remarkable performer and musician.
 And this is just my humble opinion, but I just think she's better than everyone else making music right now."
 Banks is inspired by, and has drawn directly upon, black gay culture, such as the film Paris Is Burning, in her music.

 AllMusic characterizes Banks as "a stylish vocalist who combines hardcore hip-hop, indie pop, and dance music".
 Meanwhile, The Guardian's John Robinson considered Banks's style "an appealing blend of Missy Elliott and dance-pop".
 In regards to her musical style, Banks has frequently been noted for the use of profanity in many of her songs, particularly her reclamation of the word "cunt", examples including her debut single "212", in which she uses the word more than ten times, or other songs such as "Fierce", in which she refers to herself as the "cunt queen".
 Banks attributes this to her upbringing in Harlem, saying, "...I'm from Harlem.
 I went to art school; I grew up with the cunts.
 And that term doesn't come from me!
 People think I invented it, but I didn't.
 To be cunty is to be feminine and to be, like, aware of yourself.
 Nobody's fucking with that inner strength and delicateness.
 The cunts, the gay men, adore that.
 My friends would say, 'Oh you need to cunt it up!
 You're being too banjee.'
 Banjee means unrefined and rough.
 You need your cunts: they fix your hair for you and do your makeup.
 They give you confidence and give you life."
 She is also known for her often fast-paced rapping, or "flow".
 In a review of Banks's debut EP 1991, Chris Dart of Exclaim! found Banks's rapping speed "remarkable", commenting that she "manages a feat that takes most rappers the better part of a career to master: the perfect marriage of bangin', club-friendly beats and smart, crisply delivered lyrics".

-Since writing "212", Banks has adopted an alter ego named "Yung Rapunxel".
-This alter ego was adapted from Banks referring to herself as Rapunzel, due to a long weave she wore while working at Starbucks as a teenager.
+Since writing "212", Banks has adopted an alter ego, "Yung Rapunxel".
+This alter ego was adapted from Banks calling herself Rapunzel due to a long weave she wore while working at Starbucks as a teenager.
 Banks discussed this with Rolling Stone saying, "Yung Rapunxel is that girl who pisses people off but doesn't really mean to.
 She's actually a sweetheart!
 But people are so taken aback that she's so herself; she's not even trying to be unique or different.
 She literally just lives in her head; she does what she wants to do.
 So, the lipstick is here for someone who is happy to be themself."